 If you create a campaign with Push Amp+ disabled; then the campaign will be served by FCM including the devices that are eligible for Push Amp+.
 If FCM delivery fails then Push Amp will kick in, provided Push Amp is also enabled for your account.
-In such case, you will see uplifts/impact via Push Amp.
+In such cases, you will see uplifts/impact via Push Amp.

-Same rules apply to Push Amp Stats, as mentioned above for Push Amp+.
+The same rules apply to Push Amp Stats, as mentioned above for Push Amp+.

 Click here to know more about Push Amp